krry/atmanaut.me/content/posts/i-ching-and-the-elements-of-time.md

 author: "Kerrbear"
 categories: []
 date: 2019-03-22T16:48:00-05:00
-subtitle: A first look at the Book of Changes
+title_sub: A first look at the Book of Changes
 tags:
 - Non-Occidental
 - spacetime